ExgnoRepos/2413-RxJS-Lab/README.md

 30
 40
 ```
-Finally, open the `test.html` file and press the "Go Live" label in the lower right hand corner of VSCode to ensure that you can render the page.
+Finally, open the `test.html` file and press the "Go Live" label in the lower right-hand corner of VSCode to ensure that you can render the page.

+Once you see the web page being displayed, shut down the live server by clicking again on the same location